-This program places nine full-time AmeriCorps members in each of three Routt County middle schools and the two Steamboat elementary schools.
+This program places nine full-time AmeriCorps members in each of three Routt County middle schools and four elementary schools.
 Each member is screened, hired, trained, and supervised to provide mentoring and tutoring to eight “at-risk target” students.
 Participating students have been identified by school teachers, counselors, and administrators.
 The qualifying criteria is similar to One-to-One’s.
 Mentors spend a minimum of one hour a week with each target student and they assist with academics, social-emotional issues, and making good decisions.
 They also plan and implement weekly in-school and after-school programs and service learning opportunities for target students and all other students.

 Expected results for School-Based Mentoring include: increased school-bonding, increased adult-bonding, increased self-esteem, improved social and communication skills, improved decision making skills, improved academic performance, improved goal-setting skills, decreased delinquency, and increased perceived risk of use of Alcohol, tobacco, and other drugs.